jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (4) The further purposes of the public registers are to— (a) facilitate the compliance, audit, and other supporting and administrative functions of the Assignee, Ministry, the courts, or any other person under this Act or any other enactment; and
   (b) facilitate the enforcement functions and the exercise of the powers of the Assignee, Ministry, the courts, or any other person under this Act or any other enactment; and
-  (c) provide statistical information and information for research purposes in relation to bankruptcy, summary instalment orders, and the no asset procedure.
+  (c) provide statistical information and information for research purposes in relation to bankruptcy, debt repayment orders, and the no asset procedure.

 ### 449 General information that must be held in public registers
-(1) The public registers must contain the following information in respect of a person (P) who is or has been bankrupt, or who is subject to a current summary instalment order, or who is currently admitted to the no asset procedure, or who has been discharged from that procedure under section 377:
+(1) The public registers must contain the following information in respect of a person (P) who is or has been bankrupt, or who is subject to a current debt repayment order, or who is currently admitted to the no asset procedure, or who has been discharged from that procedure under section 377:
   (a) P's full name:
+  (ab) any other name (including any alias or trading name) used by P and known to the Assignee:
-  (b) whether P is currently bankrupt, or has been discharged from bankruptcy, or is subject to a current summary instalment order, or is currently admitted to the no asset procedure, or has been discharged from the no asset procedure under section 377, as the case may be:
+  (b) whether P is currently bankrupt, or has been discharged from bankruptcy, or is subject to a current debt repayment order, or is currently admitted to the no asset procedure, or has been discharged from the no asset procedure under section 377, as the case may be:
-  (c) the bankruptcy, summary instalment order, or no asset procedure number, as the case may be:
+  (c) the bankruptcy, debt repayment order, or no asset procedure number, as the case may be:
-  (d) P's address as contained in P's statement of affairs, or application for adjudication, or application for a summary instalment order, or application for admission to the no asset procedure or, if P has notified the Assignee of a change of address, that address, or in the case of adjudication on a creditor's application, P's address contained in that application:
+  (d) P's address as contained in P's statement of affairs, or application for adjudication, or application for a debt repayment order, or application for admission to the no asset procedure or, if P has notified the Assignee of a change of address, that address, or in the case of adjudication on a creditor's application, P's address contained in that application:
   (e) P's occupation and current employment status, if known:
   (f) in the case of an adjudication by the court, which court, and the time and date of the adjudication:
   (g) in the case of an automatic adjudication, a statement that P was automatically adjudicated bankrupt under section 47, and the time and date of the adjudication:
+  (ga) if a debt repayment order is made in respect of P, the date of the debt repayment order:
   (h) if P is admitted to the no asset procedure, the date of admission:
   (ha) if P is discharged from the no asset procedure under section 377, the date when P was so discharged:
   (i) if P is a discharged bankrupt, the date, type, and conditions (if any) of discharge: